aaron11496/dotfiles/README.md

 To install software and configure a machine:

-    # on UBUNTU as root
+    # on DEBIAN as root
     apt-get build-dep -y ansible
     apt-get install -y libssl-dev python-dev
     easy_install pip